Coenties Slip: History

-Coenties Slip is mentioned in the opening page of Herman Melville's Moby Dick: "Circumambulate the city of a dreamy Sabbath afternoon.
-Go from Corlears Hook to Coenties Slip, and from thence, by Whitehall, northward.
-What do you see? ..."

-Although surrounded by skyscrapers, a row of buildings from the 19th century still stands along the block that is open to vehicles, and these buildings are in active use by small businesses.
-The construction of these high rise buildings resulted in the removal of the blocks between Water Street and Front Street, and between Front Street and South Street.
-Part of 55 Water Street and part of the New York Vietnam Veterans Memorial are built on land that was once part of Coenties Slip.
+Although surrounded by skyscrapers, a row of buildings from the 19th century still stands along the block that is open to vehicles.
+These buildings are in active use by small businesses.
+The blocks between Water Street and Front Street, and between Front Street and South Street, were removed to make way for these high rise buildings.
+Part of 55 Water Street and part of the Vietnam Veterans Plaza are built on land that was once part of Coenties Slip.
 Both Coenties Slip and Coenties Alley are named after Conraet Ten Eyck and his wife Antje.

 Arthur Bartlett Maurice describes Coenties Slip in the 1935 book Magical City: “At the head of the Slip, where the Elevated road winds its way along Pearl Street on its way from South Ferry to Hanover Square, stood the Stadt Huys of Dutch days, the first City Hall on Manhattan Island.
 After the Erie Canal was finished in 1825, the slip, then only a tiny corner of what it is today, harbored many of the canal boats."
 The land was infilled by 1835 and new buildings were developed, only to be destroyed shortly afterward in the Great Fire of New York.

 In 2010, the Downtown Alliance proposed upgrades to Coenties Slip and Whitehall Street plazas.
 Coenties Slip between Water and Pearl Streets was closed, painted, and converted into a pedestrian plaza in 2013.
-However, a $23 million permanent upgrade stalled because of a lack of funding.
-In 2018, New York City Department of Transportation announced permanent upgrades as part of the Water Street upgrade project.
+However, a $23 million permanent upgrade stalled, due to a lack of funding.
+In 2018, the New York City Department of Transportation announced permanent upgrades as part of the Water Street upgrade project.